About

 I am currently leading a research project aiming to look at the impacts of ‘regenerative agriculture’ on greenhouse gas emissions from farmland.
 I am also involved in several other research projects including looking at the diet of little terns, how rewilding affects small mammal populations and even how robots can be used to monitor wildlife!

 What modules do you teach?
-What’s your favourite part of this module (along lines of working with students)?
+What’s your favourite part of this module?

 I am leader of the BSc Zoology programme and enjoy teaching across (nearly) all of the modules but my favourites are ‘Zoological Monitoring Techniques’ where we get to do lots of fieldwork and learn about how to monitor some of the great wildlife across Cumbria, and ‘Challenges for Global Biodiversity’ where we get to discuss and debate how we can better look after biodiversity around the world.
 The students always bring great passion and fantastic ideas to these sessions, and I enjoy facilitating their discussions.